 Volunteers make a field visit every fifteen days from March until October to one or more selected parks in the metropolitan area of Barcelona during which they identify and count the species of butterflies they observe.
 Becoming a volunteer is not difficult.
 You do not need to be an expert to identify the species of butterflies present in your city, but you must want to learn and have some free time: spend a little time every 15 days in your garden from March until the end of october.
 When you register you have the option to select the parks or beaches that interest you most, we will try to assign the selected parks or beaches (unless they are already registered by other volunteers, in which case we will contact you to propose alternatives).
-In the following address you can see everything you need to participate: http://mbms.creaf.cat/
+On the mBMS website you can see everything that you need to participate in the project.

 Metropolitan Laboratory of Ecology and Territory of Barcelona

 19/05/2020 – Learn how to identify butterflies with the online mBMS course available on YouTube